Rayden2015/alx-system_engineering-devops/0x00-shell_basics/README.md

 * 16-clean_emacs: delete all the file in the cwd ending	with ~
 * 17-tree: create a directory tree in one line
 * 18-commas: custom ls with sort
-* holberton.mgc: magic file holberton.mgc that can be used with the command file to detect Holberton data files
+* best.mgc: magic file best.mgc that can be used with the command file to detect Best data files